 The 0.36" of rain that fell during the morning was the last rainfall this month and brought October's total to 2.10" - the same amount that was measured in September.
 This was the fifth time for this type of phenomenon, joining May/June 1917; Nov/Dec 1945; Dec.
 1980/Jan.
 1981; and June/July 1985.
 (And there have been nine instances of back-to-back months being 0.01" apart.)

 After a very mild low of 65° (nineteen degrees above average), the afternoon temperature hit a balmy 75°, making this the warmest day of the month.
 Showers fell in the pre-dawn hours and in the middle of the afternoon, amounting to 0.19" - the fifth year in a row that rain fell on this date.

 For the third time in the past four years more than an inch of rain fell on this date.
-This year it amounted to 1.38"; in 2018 1.27" was measured and in 2016 1.41" fell.
-Most of this year's rain fell between 10 AM and 1 PM.
+This year it amounted to 1.38"; in 2018 1.27" was measured, and in 2016 1.41" fell.
+Most of today's rain fell between 10 AM and 1 PM.